 CI/D selects insurance partners in strict compliance with the regulatory requirements specified in the Solvency Regulations and the Operational Risks Experts Group recommendation on the recognition of insurance in advanced measurement approaches.
-The insurance portfolio as well as CI/D activities is audited by Group Audit on a periodic basis.
+The insurance portfolio, as well as CI/D activities, is audited by Group Audit on a risk-based approach.